 - Explore inviting pollinators by installing specific nests/homes for bees, bats or other beneficial critters.

-To learn more, and for additional ideas on how to make your yard pollinator friendly, come check out our new spring event - The Pollinator Palooza, in Estabrook Park on May 21 from 11:00 am to 2:00 pm.
-Partnering with the Friends of Estabrook Park and Milwaukee County Parks, the Conservation Committee plans to offer a range of family-friendly activities, including bird house painting, making bee habitats, giveaways of native perennials, guided bird walks and a tour of the pollinator garden.
+To learn more, and for additional ideas on how to make your yard pollinator friendly, come check out our annual spring event - The Pollinator Palooza - in Estabrook Park, on the third Saturday in May, from 11:00 am to 2:00 pm.
+Partnering with the Shorewood Waters Project, Friends of Estabrook Park, and Milwaukee County Parks, the Conservation Committee plans to offer a range of family-friendly activities, including bird house painting, making bee habitats, giveaways of native perennials, educational workshops, guided bird walks, and a tour of the pollinator garden.
 Local environmental and land-use organizations will be on hand with information about how to get involved in conservation issues as well as make your yard more pollinator friendly and sustainable.
-Meet us at Picnic Area #6 and bring the whole family!
+Meet us at Picnic Area #8 and bring the whole family!